Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 React Native SDK allows users to configure their apps to use [dynamic configuration](../../dynamic-configuration.md).
 This feature finds the best server URL automatically based on app users' location.

 - If you have your own proxy server and use `setServerUrl` API, don't use dynamic configuration.
-- If you have users in Mainland China, we recommend that you use dynamic configuration.
+- If you have users in Mainland China, Amplitude recommends that you use dynamic configuration.
 - By default, this feature is off.
 You must explicitly enable it to use it.
 - By default, this feature returns the server URL for Amplitude's US servers.
 If you need to send data to Amplitude's EU servers, please use `setServerZone` to set it to EU zone.